Mathematics Implementation at HCPS:

 Vigorous monitoring means that children, who need extra support with their learning, receive high quality intervention time with a teacher or teaching assistant.

 Good practice is always shared between staff and all CPD is used to inform teaching and learning across school.
 CPD has been exceptionally high on our agenda over the past few years.
-Whole school staff meetings have been used to deliver high quality training (both by myself and external staff members) and regular Maths planning meetings are held in school to discuss issues and share ideas.
+The staff market place initiative allows CPD to be conducted within school to further share good practice.
+Whole school staff meetings have been used to deliver high quality training (both by the Maths lead and support lead, and external staff members) and regular Maths planning meetings are held in school to discuss issues and share ideas.

 Our OTrack monitoring is reviewed and our termly Pupil Progress Meetings ensure that children are targeted for further support.
-Non-negotiables have been used since March 2021 to assess children’s understanding of the key learning in each year.
+Non-negotiables were used from March 2021 to assess children’s understanding of the key learning in each year in response to Covid-19.

-Parents are informed and encouraged to be involved in our school mathematics implementation through Maths weekly homework on Maths Whizz, TT Rockstars challenges, Let’s Learn Mornings, Family Learning Morning, workshops, parent’s evenings and yearly reports.
+Parents are informed and encouraged to be involved in our school Mathematics implementation through Maths weekly homework, Times Table Rockstars challenges, Let’s Learn Mornings, Family Learning Morning, workshops, parent’s evenings and yearly reports.